 If you’ve ever wondered whether it would be worth the effort to get your child involved in music therapy, wonder no more!
 This quiz is designed to assess the potential benefits of music therapy for your child based on the following: The needs of your unique child How much your child is drawn to music..

-Special needs children make significant gains with music therapy.
+Children with special needs make significant gains with music therapy.
 Here are a few examples.
 In all honesty, “Music Therapy Success Stories” is a hard subject for a post–and not because the stories are hard to find.
 Quite the contrary, actually.
-There are thousands and thousands of touching stories of music therapy with special needs children that it’s..
+There are thousands and thousands of touching stories of music therapy with special needs children that..